Search results

 Boomers, doomers, and Altman

-Hao explains that the conflicts, defections, and other tensions brewing inside OpenAI were fueled by Altman’s untrustworthy character.
+In addition to the ideological conflicts, Hao says that the conflicts, defections, and other tensions brewing inside OpenAI were often fueled by Altman’s untrustworthy character.
 She describes Altman as an astute psychological observer who listened carefully to people to understand what they wanted, then promised to deliver on those wants, only to do the same for others with opposing views.
 For those who opposed his agenda, he would quietly work to eliminate them from the company.

-Hao shows how Altman plays the right ideology cards related to AGI to his agenda.
-For example, as Altman testifies before the Senate and answers questions, he focuses on the long-term existential risks of AI, the potential threatening scenarios if an authoritarian state like China develops AGI first, and in so doing deflects attention from the immediate damages OpenAI is creating, with natural resource extraction, human labor exploitation, consolidation of knowledge assets, and more.
+Hao shows how Altman plays the right ideology cards related to AGI to advance his agenda.
+For example, as Altman testifies before the Senate and answers questions, he focuses on the long-term existential risks of AI, the potential threatening scenarios if an authoritarian state like China develops AGI first, and more.
+In so doing, he deflects attention from the immediate damages OpenAI is creating, with natural resource extraction, human labor exploitation, consolidation of knowledge assets, and more.
 This insight about how to manipulate people around their AGI alignment (fears, fascination, or other attractions) proves to be a point Hao returns to frequently in the book.

 The empire argument